 Once your Pom is completely in heat, the signs are very obvious:

-It’s strongly advised to avoid breeding a female younger than two years of age.
-However, the AKC will accept litters from female Poms that are age 8 months and 12 year.
+It’s strongly advised to avoid using a female Pomeranian for breeding younger than two years of age.
+However, the AKC will accept litters from female Pomeranians that are between age 8 months and 12 years.

 The vital thing to be aware of is that a female Pom will emit a specific scent that male dogs quickly take notice of…and not only those dogs in close proximity.
 It’s believed that males who are not neutered will sniff out the female’s unique scent from as far away as 4.82 kms.